Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

-Important Concepts in SQLAlchemy
+SQLAlchemy - Conceptual Overview
 ================================

-SQLAlchemy is an advanced library and supports a number of different ways of working.
-It is enormously flexible, and has been designed to ensure that one will not "outgrow" SQLAlchemy as a problem becomes more complex.
-The cost of this flexibility is that SQLAlchemy uses some programming concepts that are fairly advanced and not immediately obvious to a new user.
+SQLAlchemy is very flexible and powerful toolkit, and is designed so you won't "outgrow" it
+as your application or database becomes more complex.
+The cost of this flexibility is that we encounter some advanced programming concepts and architechtural decisions.
-Understanding SQLAlchemy is a lot easier if these **design patterns** are understood at the outset, and if the role of the different components in play is clear.
+Understanding SQLAlchemy is easier if these **Design Patterns** are understood at the outset, and if the role of the different components in play is clear.

+The term "Design Pattern" is used by programmers to describe an common architectural approach to a solve a problem, described in a language agnostic fashion.
+Design Patterns enable programmers to communicate about problems and architecture at a higher abstract level without getting bogged down in code details.
+SQLAlchemy uses a number of design patterns and discusses these in the documentation.
+We don't need to understand exactly how they work, but it's helpful to have a general idea of what a design pattern is to make reading the SQLAlchemy documentation easier.

 Factory Functions
 -----------------
-SQLAlchemy uses factory functions to dynamically generate *classes*.
-In Python, a class is itsefl an object, it is just a callable object that returns a new object when called.
-This means a class itself can be built and returned by a function.
+SQLAlchemy uses Factory Functions to dynamically generate classes.
+In Python, a class is itself a first class object: it can be stored in variable, returned from a function, and dynamically assembled at runtime.
+This is in contrast to compiled statically typed langugages like C or Java.
+A class in Python is really just a callable object that returns a new object, the instantiation of the class, when it is called.

-A factory function that builds a class is often used in a situation where the components of the class depend on some information that is not available until *runtime*.
-In SQLAlchemy we see factory functions used to build our data model base class and also to build the Session class.
+We use the convention of writing them capitalized to make it clear that the Species class is an object that gets called to return a new species object.
+A class itself can also be built and returned by a function, and this is often used when the class has dependencies that can not be determined until *runtime*.
+In SQLAlchemy we see these factory functions used to build our data model base class and also to build the Session class.

 The main thing to beware of here is to watch your capitalization, these are classes and should begin